Aniket7079/Jira-with-Python/README.md

 Problem Statement :
-Task :- Explain the roadmap of data science?
+Task :- Explain the steps of python learning?
 *Please avoid the other external and wrong information.